JuliaLang/julia/doc/stdlib/base.rst

    Fill the array A with normally-distributed (mean 0, standard deviation 1) random numbers.
 Also see the rand function.

-.. function:: randsym(n)

-   Generate a ``nxn`` symmetric array of normally-distributed random numbers with mean 0 and standard deviation 1.

 Arrays
 ------